PhilippeDoucette/Flying-Robot/README.md

 # Flying robot

 [A flying robot has been built as a development platform.](https://github.com/PhilippeDoucette/Intel-RTF-Drone-with-servo-control/wiki)  Client/Server architecture is used to reduce the computational load on the robot.
 Most processing is done on servers, while robots act as clients.
 A robot may then have a smaller computer and lower cost.
 The servers share workload among many robot-clients.
 Computation that would be difficult or impossible to perform on the robot is done on the servers.
-### Server side processing includes:
+### Server-side Processing
   * Large dataset queries
   * Human voice processing
   * Image recognition
-  * Swarm oordination
+  * Swarm coordination
+  * Long-range path Planning

+### Client-side Processing
+  * Stablility and movement
+  * Sensor polling
+  * Servo control
+  * Speech and sound output
+  * Short-range path planning

 ![Quad Image](images//IMGP1502.JPG)

 ## Example Application
+Searching for a lost person, as an application example would require image processing, long-range navigation, voice processing, and other computationally intensive tasks that are best run on a server.
+The robot would be connected to the internet, via Wi-Fi or a cellular data network.
+Servers would be data center located.
+High level human control would be done via workstation or mobile device.

 ![Search and Rescue](images/Search_and_Rescue.jpg)